Facelift in Philadelphia, PASee before and after

 Known in cosmetic medicine as a rhytidectomy, facelift surgery is designed to restore a youthful look to the face.
 In many patients, the face ages more rapidly than other areas of the body.
-This is partially due to regular sun exposure and environmental factors that degrade the skin.
-Ultraviolet rays penetrate the skin and break down the interwoven collagen and elastin structures, reducing the skin’s natural firmness and elasticity and allowing the skin to wrinkle and sag.
+Aging is partially due to regular sun exposure and ultraviolet radiation, and our exposure to toxins in the environment, all of which break down the collagen and elastin in the skin.

 Aging facial features cause the face to appear worn and tired as they begin to droop, wrinkle, and deflate.
 The cheeks begin to sag, and the jawline becomes less defined.
 Visible wrinkles form in different areas of the face, especially around high-movement areas like the eyes and lips.

-These cosmetic changes, though perfectly normal, can create confidence issues and hold people back from enjoying their later years.
-A facelift can restore a more youthful appearance and allow patients to look and feel their best.
+These cosmetic changes, though perfectly normal, can create confidence issues and hold people back from feeling as youthful as they do inside.
+A facelift can restore youthful contour and reinstill confidence and vigor.

-A facelift is often combined with other procedures, like a brow lift, upper or lower eyelid lift, and/or neck lift.
-This is because a traditional facelift targets only the area of the face extending from the upper cheeks to the upper neck.
-It typically will not smooth the forehead lines, treat bags or hollows under the eyes, or alter the look of the entire neck.
+Facelift is often combined with others procedures, like a brow lift, upper or lower eyelid lift, and/or neck lift.
+A facelift only lifts the portion of the face that extends from the upper cheeks to the upper neck.
+It typically will not smooth forehead lines, treat sagging brows, bags or hollows under the eyes, or alter the look of a very saggy neck.

 - Supplements and medications to avoid